Largest Prime

 Output

-For each line of query, print a single line, containing the largest prime in the range li and ri inclusive.
+For each line of query, print a single line, containing the largest prime in the range lil_i and rir_i inclusive.
 If there is no prime numbers in a given range, print -1 instead.
 Please see the samples for the exact formatting.

 Sample